Champl0oo/FOSSGIS-Abschlussaufgabe/README.md

 We download only the city districts using the Overpass Turbo API: https://overpass-turbo.eu/ , because it has greater accurracy then the bounding box of the Ohsome API and therefore makes further analysis easier.

 # Execution:

+Start by cloning the repository.
+Now download all the data using the APIs as described below.

 ### Ohsome API:
-Just run the "download_data_API.bat" file
+Just run the "download_data_API.bat" file by doubleclicking it.
 ### Overpass-Turbo API:
-To download simply copy and paste the code for the city districts from the "NAME"-File in this repository into the overpass turbo website (https://overpass-turbo.eu/).
+To download: simply copy and paste the code for the city districts from the "NAME"-File in this repository into the overpass turbo website (https://overpass-turbo.eu/).
 Change the name of the city Heidelberg in the code to your desired city and press "Run/Ausführen".
 After this press "Export" and select your desired data-format.
 We always download our data as GeoJSON files.

 ###### Google Doc (ignore this link, it was just for us to both quickly work on/send code and other things)